paytonison/mario/README.md

 Agentic iteration is: **one hypothesis → one diff → one verification → repeat**.

+In this project, that loop applied both to feature work (fix bugs / add missing features) and to each port (keep behavior aligned, then iterate where it diverged).

 **A practical iteration sequence for the Jumpman clone**

 1. **Make it run:** window + main loop (`mario-rust/src/main.rs`).